Glossary

 Total Account Value

-The net value of your entire account, including all collateral values, unrealized PnL, realized PnL, and fees.
+The net value of your entire account, including all perpetual, spot, unrealized & realized profit and losses, and the total value of your vault.
 It's a comprehensive indicator of account health.

 Vault